How to Create a Mason Jar Organizer

 Rookie Tip #1: Use a drill bit to get a pilot hole started in the wood, where you’ll eventually screw in the hose clamp.

 Rookie Tip #2: Also use the drill bit to make a hole in the hose clamp.
 You’ll definitely need to put your back into it, because it can be difficult to create a hole in the metal.
-I suggest using a titanium drill bit like this one.
+I suggest using a titanium drill bit like this one that is designed to drill through metal.

 After you’ve created the hole in the wood and the hole in the hose clamp, line them up, and screw the hose clamp into the wood.